TU-Dortmund-CS-LS12-DAES-teaching/fp_llvm/exercises/exercise1.md

 ```cpp
 for(int i = 0 ; ; i++) {}
 ```
-This form of a program is phibited by the rule of single assignmet.
+This form of a program is prohibited by the rule of single assignment.
 So a $\Phi$ ([Phi](https://llvm.org/docs/LangRef.html#phi-instruction)) function is needed.
 It looks like this:
 ```llvm
 Loop:       ; Infinite loop that counts from 0 on up...
   %indvar = phi i32 [ 0, %LoopHeader ], [ %nextindvar, %Loop ]